 In this picture, my mom, Helen Otten, is surrounded by my family.
 She died days short of her 93rd birthday.
 Loved by her children and grandchildren.
 She left a legacy of caring and love for her family and all her patients.

 Share YOUR Story:

-Come on, I’m sure you have some comment about hospitals, medical or school professionals and caring?????
+Come on, I’m sure you have some comments about hospitals, medical or school professionals, and caring.